Capital Services in Global Value Chains

 (Updated Nov 2025)

-Revise and resubmit, Quarterly Journal of Economics
+Revised and resubmitted, Quarterly Journal of Economics

-Data available here
+Slides here; Data here

 Winner of the 2024 Philippe Martin Award

-Presentations (in early stages):
+Presentations (very early versions):

 Virtual International Trade and Macro Seminar, May 2022